Plasma Pen vs Cryotherapy vs Curettage for Seborrheic Keratosis: The Honest 2026 Test

 The bottom line

 For most people with seborrheic keratoses in 2026, the OcuraLife 6-in-1 Plasma Pen is the right tool.
-For one thick raised growth a dermatologist wants biopsied, curettage is the right tool.
-For many thin growths on lighter skin that you want cleared in one session, cryotherapy is the right tool.
-Laser earns its place when the growths are bundled with broader resurfacing.
-OTC topicals do not earn their place.
+Curettage wins the one thick raised growth a dermatologist wants biopsied.
+Cryotherapy wins many thin growths on lighter skin cleared in one session.
+Laser earns its place only when the growths are bundled with broader resurfacing, and OTC topicals do not earn theirs at all.

 The OcuraLife 6-in-1 Plasma Pen was designed for seborrheic keratoses and related benign growths.
-Single-use sterile tips, nine power settings, step-by-step manual.
-Covered by a 90-day money-back guarantee.
+Single-use sterile tips, nine power settings, step-by-step manual, and a 90-day money-back guarantee that makes trying it risk-free.

 Related guides in this series